-- The purpose of certification requirements is to ensure that apprentice coaches selected for the WiC program are genuine apprentice coaches who will, through participation in the program, gain valuable experience that will contribute to the coach becoming a Canada Games coach in the future. - Based on the objectives and desired outcomes outlined above, the NCCP coaching certification requirements for the WiC program are: - No higher than: - NCCP Competition Development in Training - Coaches who are NCCP Competition Development Trained or Certified are not eligible for the program as these coaches have already obtained the necessary certification to coach at the Canada Games.
+- The purpose of certification requirements is to ensure that apprentice coaches selected for the WiC program are genuine apprentice coaches who will, through participation in the program, gain valuable experience that will contribute to the coach becoming a Canada Games coach in the future. - Based on the objectives and desired outcomes outlined above, the NCCP coaching certification requirements for the WiC program are: - No higher than: - NCCP Level 2 Certified OR; - NCCP Competition Development In Training - Coaches who are Level 3 certified or NCCP Competition Development Trained or Certified are not eligible for the program as these coaches have already obtained the necessary certification to coach at the Canada Games.